walegbenga/php_password_generator/README.md

 echo $passGen->generate();
 ```

+### Where the library is useful

+You can use this library to

+- Generate hard to guess passwords for your users
+- Use it to generate a temporary passwords for users who forgot there passsword
+- Use it to generate a token for users
+- Use it to generate Serial Number(sn) for your users and so on and so on
+  Remember, in programming, your imagination is your limitation

 ### NB

 The above example is just a basic usage of using the library.

-Remember, in programming, your imagination is your limitation